 This TMDL Report will be followed by the development and implementation of a BMAP to reduce the amount of nutrients that caused the verified impairment of Jackson Blue Spring and Merritts Mill Pond.
 The restoration of these waterbodies will depend heavily on the active participation of stakeholders in the contributing area, including Jackson County, the city of Marianna, other local governments, landowners, businesses, and private citizens.
 The NWFWMD and Florida Department of Agriculture and Consumer Services (FDACS) will also play important roles in the implementation of restoration activities.

-Jackson Blue Spring and Merritts Mill Pond are of value economically to the state and local communities.
+Jackson Blue Spring and Merritts Mill Pond are economically valuable to the state and local communities.
 The land surrounding Jackson Blue Spring is owned by the state and administered by the Department’s Division of State Lands (DSL).
 The DSL currently leases a 195-acre park (Blue Springs Recreational Area) located at the spring to the Jackson County Board of County Commissioners.
 Typically, the park is open from Memorial Day weekend to Labor Day weekend.
 In 2011 annual attendance at the park exceeded 36,000 visitors, up from 34,233 in 2009.
 Direct revenue from attendance in 2009 was $108,635 (Hatcher 2009).
 The period of operation for 2012 has been expanded.
 The park is now open for visitation 3 weeks earlier, beginning in the first week of May rather than the last.

 The open conduits and shallow depths of the caves associated with the springs (45 feet below the land surface versus 300 feet at Wakulla Spring) are a draw for cave divers from around the world.
 Cave Adventures, owned by Edd Sorenson, is a scuba dive shop that is located on Merritts Mill Pond.
 The shop oversees these activities and helps the County Sheriff’s Department coordinate the restricted access to the caves.
 The majority of the divers come from out of state.
 In 2009 the caves attracted divers from 37 different states (including Alaska) and 18 different countries (Hatcher 2009).